codatio/codat-docs/docs/commerce/overview.md

         <h3>Configurability</h3>
     </div>
     <p>
         All businesses work differently.
-We enable merchant and/or their book-keeper or accountant to easily configure how sales and payment data should show up in their Accounting software, to suit their specific needs.
+We enable your merchants and their accountants to easily configure how their sales data should reflect in their accounting software to suit their needs.
     </p>
 </li>